Loose Engel structures: Applications

 \section{Applications}

-In this section we prove Corollary \ref{cor:prolong} on Engel prolongations, and discuss two additional classes of loose Engel structures.
+In this section we prove Corollary \ref{cor:prolong} on Engel prolongations, and discuss two additional families of examples of loose Engel structures.
 It follows from Theorem \ref{thm:main2} that these families satisfy the $h$-principle, and thus exhibit completely flexible behaviour.